French King Bridge

 The French King Bridge is the three-span "cantilever arch" bridge that crosses the Connecticut River on the border between the towns of Erving and Gill, Massachusetts, United States.
 The bridge, part of Massachusetts Route 2, carries automobile, bicycle, and pedestrian traffic and is owned and managed by the Massachusetts Department of Transportation (MassDOT).

 History

 The French King Bridge (FKB) was opened to traffic on September 10, 1932.
 It was named the "Most Beautiful Steel Bridge" of 1932 by the American Institute of Steel Construction.
 The bridge was rebuilt in 1992, and refurbished in 2008–2010.

 Suicides

 In 2009, police said that between 26 and 31 people were known to have jumped off the bridge since its construction in 1932, with only 2 survivors.

+In 2023 nine-foot steel barrier was erected on both side of the bridge by MassDOT.
+The barriers have all but stopped the need for emergency responders to be called to the bridge for rescue of people in crisis, or recovery of people who have jumped.

 Name

 The name comes from a nearby geographic feature named French King Rock, visible in the middle of the river.